Saif-Uddin-93/Team-Profile-Generator/README.md

 ## Credits

 Assets in this project belong to the edX organisers.
-All additional work added by myself can be seen in the commit history of repository.
+All additional work added by myself can be seen in the commit history of the repository.

 ## License
 ### MIT License